zamicol/zamicol.com/pages/words.md

 Schwarzschild's
 formula - WTF
 Indistinguishability
+terseness
+impactful
+Anisotropies - the quality of exhibiting properties with different values when measured along axes in different directions celiac preforms - PET preforms chile instead of chili

 # Words I expected VS Code to known since they are mostly programming words.
 behaviour